Make a career in teaching.

 • Actively engage with parents to build on their parental capacity through provision of one to one, non-judgemental, confidential support

-• Work collaboratively with parents to identify their specific needs and signpost to supporting organisations or supports as appropriate
+• Work collaboratively with parents to identify their specific needs and make referrals as appropriate

 • Implement and support parents’ participation in a range of parental engagement initiatives including workshops, coffee mornings, parent and toddler groups, family events and parent support programmes